-jump through in order to get clear-

-took several COVID tests and filled embrace her daughter.
+jump through in order to get clearance from the military to go home. as after the initial shock wore off, took several COVID tests and filled embrace her daughter.
 A teary-eyed out plenty of paperwork.

 A family friend helped her get hug her sister.
-Instead she wanted to hold her the plane tickets home and back to wouldn't be tipped off.
+Instead she wanted to hold her the plane tickets home and back to Okinawa.
+She even came up with a hold her close as Hannah planned cover story and turned off her loca- on spending the next several weeks tion on her devices so her parents at home, spending time with her wouldn't be tipped off.